 Quick Guide – Things You Can Donate to Dorchester Habitat for Humanity

-“Giving is not just about making a donation, it’s about making a difference”-Kathy Calvin
+“Giving is not just about donating; it’s about making a difference”-Kathy Calvin.

-There are millions of empathic people in this world who have the zeal to help the deprived, but often, they find it hard to take the first step.
+Millions of empathic people in this world have the zeal to help the deprived, but they often find it hard to take the first step.

 You might have also found it challenging at first to find the right way to help people in need.

-Dorchester Habitat for Humanity offers people like you the perfect opportunity to lend a helping hand and make a positive impact on society.
-We are a nonprofit organization formed to help low-income families realize their dream of owning a home.
-By constructing decent homes for lesser-privileged people at a reasonable price, we are building a stronger and sustainable community, one house at a time.
+Dorchester Habitat for Humanity offers people the perfect opportunity to lend a helping hand and make a positive impact on society.
+We are a non-profit organization formed to help low-income families realize their dream of owning a home.
+By constructing decent homes for lesser-privileged people at a reasonable price, we build a stronger and sustainable community, one house at a time.

 Dorchester Habitat for Humanity – Mission and Purpose

-Community building is at the core of our foundation; our programs and volunteering opportunities are aimed at bringing people from all walks of life together.
+Community building is at the core of our foundation; our programs and volunteering opportunities aim to bring people from all walks of life together.
 Our ReStore Charleston is a unique concept, wherein we take donations of gently-used home improvement items and home furnishing goods.
 These items are refurbished as per the need and later sold in our store.
-The money earned by the sales is put in use to build homes for the needy.
-This is one of the best ways to prevent usable things from becoming landfills and at the same time, put a shelter over someone’s head.
+The money earned by the sales is put into use to build homes for the needy.
+This is one of the best ways to prevent usable things from becoming landfills and, at the same time, put shelter over someone’s head.